huy8208/OFS-project/README.md

  3. Run 'docker-compose up' to run docker image.
  4. Open browser and go to http://localhost:8000 to test.

-## Notes
-- We don't need to rebuild container everytime we make changes.
-You only need to refresh the webpage.
-- Every time we make changes to database.
-We have to perform makemigrations and migrate for our project to work properly.
-Execute these 2 commands: docker-compose run app python manage.py makemigrations docker-compose run app python manage.py migrate

 ## Instructions
 - How to create and link website to our web_app:
     1. Add your html file to web_app/templates/